-Once a participant or their legal decision maker selects a provider they acknowledge that they made an independent choice when signing the Individual Service Plan (ISP).
+Once an individual or their legal decision maker selects a provider they acknowledge that they made an independent choice when signing the Individual Service Plan (ISP).
 The right to a choice of service provider is printed at the top of the ISP document along with other participant rights.
-The plan must be approved by the participant and the DDPM who is employed by the state Medicaid agency.
+The plan developed by a service provider must be approved by the participant and the DDPM who is employed by the state Medicaid agency.